SanderMiesen/FraiseTagADA_site/index.markdown

 <div style="text-align: justify">
 We went with the fourth definition in our work because it would pick videos mostly seen by non-subscribers.
 This would be explained by the fact that they were either recommended by the YouTube’s algorithm or were manually searched for, which we thought was a good description of viral videos.
 Here are more mathematical details on the way virality was defined.
-Let’s first define some logic requirement :
+Let’s first define some logic requirements :
 </div>

 - The more views it gets, the more the video is viral.
 - Doing as many views as smaller channel is not considered equal success.
 Virality must decrease with subscribers.
-- So that even big channels can have a chance to have a video go viral.
+- Big channels should also have a chance to have a video go viral.

 <div style="text-align: justify">
 From the distributions of the number of views and number of subscribers we want to use log(views+1) and log(subs+1) transformations, so our first attempt will be the ratio <img src="Figures/ratio.PNG" alt="ratio" width="100"/>.